 Gronquist’s early sculptures juxtapose the natural with the artificial - stuffed animals which have their antlers decorated with gold replica weaponry and fashionable brand logos - a humorous reflection on our revolution of desire through consumerism.
 During this period Gronquist incorporated ideas relating to America’s mass consumption-obsessed society by integrating the icons of their purchasing power into his work, much like Warhol and the American Pop artists of the 1960s, who lived through the longest uninterrupted period of economic expansion in history, and whose work made reference to the resultant surge in mass production.
-Self-dubbed his ‘hyper-American’ approach, Gronquist appropriates designer labels, symbols of wealth, luxury, and the firearms of America’s gun culture to critique his society and the mutation of the American Dream, "Our culture puts money and violence on way too high of a pedestal.
+Gronquist's self-dubbed ‘hyper-American’ approach, appropriated designer labels, symbols of wealth, luxury, and the firearms of America’s gun culture to critique his society and the mutation of the American Dream, "Our culture puts money and violence on way too high of a pedestal.
 I think these days people no longer see the line between entertainment and reality."

-Born 1979 in the USA, Gronquist resides and works in Portland, USA.
+Born 1979 in the USA, Gronquist resides and works in Portland, Oregon.
 He attended the School of Visual Art New York and received a Bachelor of Fine Arts in painting from San Francisco Art Institute in 2001.
 He has shown works at The Pittsfield Museum of Art, Scope New York and Miami, Hashimoto Contemporary in San Francisco, and Winston Wachter in Seattle.
 Gronquist’s debut exhibition at Unit London - Shape Shifter is currently on show.